 Café Scientifique is a series of talks and discussion about science and technology, that take place in informal venues such as pubs and cafes.
-The Canterbury branch meets once a month, usually on the second Tuesday of each month.Our meetings for this year will be held in the upstairs room in The Parrot, 1-9 Church Lane, Canterbury, CT1 2AG, in the upstairs room.
+The Canterbury branch meets once a month, usually on the second or third Tuesday of each month.Our meetings for this year will be held in the upstairs room in The Parrot, 1-9 Church Lane, Canterbury, CT1 2AG.
+Wwe will usually be in the upstairs room, but look for the Café Scientifique signs.
 The talks start at 7pm.
 They are free to attend.

 Parking is available at the St. Radigund's and Northgate car parks, which are about 5-10 minutes walk from the venue (the car parks charge until 9pm).
 The Canterbury bus station is about 10-15 minutes walk from the venue.

 Dr. Annemieke van den Tol: 'Beautiful but sad' music can help people feel better

 Dr. David Roesner: Music-based Videogames: the beginning or end of creativity?

 This talk will present work from a research network which explores questions around creativity, pedagogical value, interactivity and agency in so-called music based videogames.
 Games such as Guitar Hero, Wii music, Dance Central, or Sing Star have enjoyed huge economic success in the past few years, but have also been criticised as surrogates for 'real' music-making.
 The network seeks to differentiate the different games available and look more closely at their potential to facilitate creativity and learning – perhaps in new and different ways?

 Dr. Chris Solomon: Catching criminals with automated face recognition.

 Dr. David Oliver: Palliative carenot just for the end of life.

 Dr. Colin Johnson: Collective Intelligence: Do Swarms and Crowds Think? .

 Dr. Dan Lloyd: Kill or Cure: The consequences of damage to our genes.